COVID 19 & COSMETIC OCULOPLASTICS

 Mr Cheung is both an eye surgeon and eye plastic surgeon specialising in all kinds of eyelid, tear duct and eye socket surgery

 " To all my patients who have kindly agreed to allow the use of their photographs in the making of this website: Thank you again for allowing me to use them for the benefit and education of others.
 My deepest gratitude goes out to you again!
 To all users of this website: please respect the dignity and wishes of my patients by not reproducing their photographs/ images elsewhere.
 Please note that, while many of my patients have very kindly consented to the use of their photographs for this website, others prefer that their photographs are only shown for the benefit of patient consultation in the clinic.
-Many other patients do not wish their photographs to be used for any purpose other than their own records and their confidentiality is respected."
+Many other patients do not wish for their photographs to be used for any purpose other than their own clinical care and their confidentiality is respected."

 All patient photographs/ images have been reproduced with the express consent of the patient involved.
 It is hoped that they have been cropped sufficiently to remove identifying features but still retain educational value.
 All our cases our genuine previous cases of Mr Cheung.
 To maximise the educational value of this resource, we have tried to minimise the usage of stock photos.

 All our reviews and testimonials are similarly genuine and are generously provided by former patients of Mr Cheung.

 It is our aim is to make this learning resource and our service as transparent, genuine and ethical as possible.
 For this reason, we purposefully avoid collaborating with any paid commercial patient traffic generating platforms or internet marketing services.

 Unfortunately Mr Cheung is very busy both as a full time NHS consultant and in private practice.
 Therefore we choose not to run a social media profile but please feel free to contact Mr Cheung for any technical queries relating to oculoplastic surgery.